QubesOS/qubes-doc/VerifyingSignatures.md

 uid   Qubes Master Signing Key
 ```

-There should also be a copy of this key at the project's main website, as well as in the [​archives of the project's mailing list](https://groups.google.com/forum/#!msg/qubes-devel/RqR9WPxICwg/kaQwknZPDHkJ).
+There should also be a copy of this key at the project's main website, as well as in the archives of the project's [​developer](https://groups.google.com/forum/#!msg/qubes-devel/RqR9WPxICwg/kaQwknZPDHkJ) and [​user](https://groups.google.com/d/msg/qubes-users/CLnB5uFu_YQ/ZjObBpz0S9UJ) mailing lists.

 Once you have downloaded and verified the fingerprint of the Master Signing Key, you should import this key and set its trust level to "ultimate" (oh, well), so that it can be used to automatically verify all the developers' keys: